fhunleth/mmccopy/README.md

   -p   Report progress (default)
   -q   Quiet
   -r   Read from the memory card
-  -s <Amount to read/write>
+  -t   Run the TRIM command on the memory card before copying -s <Amount to read/write>
   -v   Print out the version and exit
   -w   Write to the memory card (default)